tylert/wall-calendar-core/test.typ

   [30/31]
 )

-// Monday start, non-leap year
+// Monday start, not a leap year
 = 2029/35/46/57
 #grid(
   columns: 7,